mikessut/CAN-FIX-Utility/docs/intro.rst

 for specifications or licenses.
 It also encourages collaboration in the development and improvement of the protocols themselves.

-CAN-FIX is the CAN Bus implementation of the FIX philosophy.
-A full description of CAN-FIX is beyond the scope of this manual.
-For details on the CAN-FIX protocol itself can be found in the official specification.
+CAN-FiX is the CAN Bus implementation of the FIX philosophy.
+A full description of CAN-FiX is beyond the scope of this manual.
+For details on the CAN-FiX protocol itself can be found in the official specification.

-This manual describes the operation of CFUtil which is a generic utility for configuring, monitoriing and troubleshooting a CAN-FIX network.
+This manual describes the operation of CFUtil which is a generic utility for configuring, monitoriing and troubleshooting a CAN-FiX network.

 General Description
 -------------------